 As the Research Degree Coordinator, I am in charge of postgraduate research studies and related matters in the Department.
 This letter briefly explains our research degree application procedures.
 Details about CityU's research degree programmes and regulations may be found on the CityU School of Graduate Studies' website or in its Admissions Handbook for Research Degree Programmes.

-Although CityU is a relatively young university in Hong Kong, it is vibrant and of high academic standing, being ranked 55th in the QS World University Rankings 2019 and ranked 34th (1st in Hong Kong) in Biomedical Engineering according to the Academic Ranking of World Universities - Global Ranking of Academic Subjects 2018.
+Although CityU is a relatively young university in Hong Kong, it is vibrant and of high academic standing, being ranked 54th in the QS World University Rankings 2023 and ranked 29th in Biomedical Engineering according to the Academic Ranking of World Universities - Global Ranking of Academic Subjects 2022.
 We have committed staff and excellent facilities.
 Our postgraduate infrastructure is designed to provide a richly conducive research environment and a full research experience for the individual research student.
 CityU offers postgraduate studentship stipend to excellent PhD candidates.
 In addition, tuition scholarship and conference grant are also available.
 Government-funded PhD places with studentship are limited and therefore highly competitive.
 Suitably qualified candidates can also apply for admission as self-financed research students without studentship.